makinacorpus/makina-states/doc/usage_write/service.rst

 Integration of service needs:

-    - A salt execution module to store special service parameters and configuration
+    - A :ref:`salt execution module <ref_registries>` to store special service parameters and configuration
     - An entry in mc_services.py:registry method to autoinstall it when needed
     - A line incorporating the module parameters in mc_services.py:settings